persadha/practicum100_portfolios/KPI and Product Range Analysis/README.md

 #### The final project of the Practicum100 Germany Data Analyst Bootcamp.

 ### Description
-In this project, we were given sales data of 4223 items in a store for a single period (2018-2019).
+In this project, we were given sales data of 4,223 items in a store for a year period (2018-2019).
-The dataset contains 541909 rows with 25900 unique invoice numbers, item quantity, and unit price for each item.
-We were asked to assess the sales performance by selecting and evaluating relevant key performance indicators (KPI).
+The dataset contains of 541,909 rows with 25,900 unique invoice numbers, item quantities, their unit prices, among other features.
+We were asked to assess the sales performance by selecting relevant key performance indicators (KPI) then evaluate how they developed.
+For this purpose we selected the following metrics:
-The KPI that we selected are:
 - Monthly Revenue
 - Monthly Sales Growth
 - Average Check
-- Average Revenue Per Paying User
+- Average Revenue Per Paying User (ARPPU)
-- Average Revenue per Unit
+- Average Revenue Per Unit (ARPU)
 - Product Performance

-In the second part of the project, we evaluate the product range by grouping the items in categories then find which products are usually sold by themselves and in bundles.
+Then in the second part of the project, we evaluated the product range by grouping the items into several categories then find which products that were usually sold by themselves or in bundles.
 We used a technique commonly used in NLP called Topic Modelling to make the categories.
-Then we wanted to find out whether the items usually sold in bundles generate more revenues than those usually sold by themselves.

-The last part of the project was to build a simple recommender system that can suggest to customers of what items they should purchase next.
+Finally, we also wanted to find out whether the items usually sold in bundles generate more revenues than those usually sold individually.
+The last part of the project was to build a simple recommender system that can suggest customers what items they should buy next based on their past selections.

 ### KPI Analysis
-After data cleaning, we managed to maintain up to 97% of the original data.
-Hence, we could continue to analyse the KPIs.
 #### Monthly Revenue

-Monthly Revenue is the amount of money that we made from the sales every month.
-We get the figure by multiplying the number of items sold on each invoice per month by the item's unit price.
+Monthly Revenue is the amount of money that we made from sales every month.
+We got the figure by multiplying the number of items sold on each invoice per month by the item's unit price.
 ~~~python
 # Finding the monthly revenue